smspillaz/reading/papers/dl/transformer/tuformer_data_driven_design_of_transformers_for_improved_generalization_or_efficiency.md

 ---
-title: Tuformer: Data Driven Design of Transformers for Improved Genearlization or Efficiency
+title: "Tuformer: Data Driven Design of Transformers for Improved Genearlization or Efficiency"
 ---